scaleoutsean/eseries-perf-analyzer/README.md

 - docker.io/scaleoutsean/epa-dbmanager:v3.2.0
 - docker.io/scaleoutsean/epa-collector:v3.2.0

+If the version you're looking for is not available, please build your own images.

 ## Sample Grafana screenshots

 This fork's dashboards are identical to upstream v3.0.0, but upstream repository has no screenshots - in fact they're hard to find on the Internet - so a sample of each dashboard is provided below.